 Advanced Periodization Strategies

-As you become more experienced with periodization training, you can incorporate advanced strategies to further optimize your performance:
+As you grow more experienced with periodization training, you can fold in advanced strategies to further sharpen your performance:

 - Dual Factor Theory: This approach involves deliberately overreaching (temporarily increasing training stress) followed by a supercompensation period, potentially leading to greater performance gains.